thomasebsmith/finances/README.md

 financial simulation functionality.

 **Note that this project's API and CLI currently misuse the terms "AGI" and "MAGI."
+Specifically, they exclude all deductions from the AGI, which is incorrect.
 This is in the process of being fixed.**

 ## Prerequisites
 You will need: